nextflow-io/training/docs/nf_develop/1_02_create.md

 ---

 Congratulations!
-You have now created a template pipeline, pushed it to Github and learned about important template files!
+You have now created a template pipeline, pushed it to GitHub and learned about important template files!